Hjördis Lind-Campbell

-Hjördis Lind-Campbell (27 June 1891 – 13 September 1984) was a Swedish physician who was known for her work in sex education and creation of an adoption program for unmarried women.
+Hjördis Lind-Campbell (27 June 1891 – 13 September 1984) was a Swedish physician.
+She was a pioneer member of the Medical Women's International Association.
+Lind-Campbell was known for her work in sex education and for the creation of an adoption program for unmarried women.

 Early life and education

-Lind-Campbell was born into a Swedish family and had three siblings.
+Lind-Campbell was born into a Swedish middle-class family and had three siblings.
 She attended the Karolinska Institutet for her undergraduate education in premedical study, and worked for a time at the University of Lund hospital.
-She met her husband there and married in 1918; they had four children.
+She met her husband there, Åke Campbell, who was later a professor of ethnology, and married in 1918; they had four children, two of them before she finished her medical studies.
 Lind-Campbell graduated from the University of Lund in 1922 with her M.D.